emqx/cloud-docs/en_US/data_integration/greptimedb.md

    ```

 2. The `user-provider` parameter configures the GreptimeDB authentication.
 You can configure it by file.
 For more information, refer to the [documentation](https://docs.greptime.com/user-guide/clients/authentication#authentication).
-3. With GreptimeDB running, visit [http://localhost:4000/dashboard](http://localhost:4000/dashboard) to use the GreptimeDB dashbaord.
+3. With GreptimeDB running, visit [http://localhost:4000/dashboard](http://localhost:4000/dashboard) to use the GreptimeDB dashboard.
 The username and password are `greptime_user` and `greptime_pwd`.

 ## Create a Connector